ivoba/silverstripe-simple-pdf-preview/README.md

 ```

 ## Requirements
-- currently only testes in SilverStripe 3.1
+- currently only tested in SilverStripe 3.1
 - you will need the Imagick extension.